skip to content

 Bell, Margaret

-Margaret's teaching career notionally commenced with appointment to Bedellick Provisional School in July 1883, however the incumbent teacher, George Read, refused to relinquish his post, claiming he had not been notified of Margaret's appointment.
-He had in fact been asked to resign from teaching due to his involvement in a divorce case, though Margaret seemed unaware of this.
-For weeks after arriving in Bedellick she waited for Mr Read to leave, corresponding regularly with education authorities about the situation, while her father visited the inspector's office in Yass hoping to resolve things.
-Meantime a newspaper article appeared mocking the bureaucratic delay that had two teachers being paid for one school.
+Margaret's teaching career commenced with appointment to Bedellick in July 1883.
+The incumbent, George Read, however refused to relinquish his post, claiming he had not been notified of her appointment (notwithstanding the fact he had been asked to resign due to involvement in a divorce case).
+Margaret waited in Bedellick while she corresponded with education authorities about the situation, her father meanwhile visiting the school inspector in Yass in the hope of resolving things.
+She eventually took charge of Bedellick ten weeks after her appointment, this bureaucratic delay, which resulted in two teachers being paid for the same position, did not go unnoticed ('Red Tapeism', Yass Courier, 7 August 1883, p.
+2).

-Margaret ultimately took charge of Bedellick school on 24 September 1883, ten weeks after her appointment.
-The school at that time was 'a slab and bark hut measuring only 17 x 10 & 7 ft in height'.
+The Bedellick school at that time was 'a slab and bark hut measuring only 17 x 10 & 7 ft in height'.
 It was in bad repair and had no water closets (toilets).
 In March 1884 approval was granted to widen the building and install WCs.
 The single tender from local Donald Murty was accepted, but as he could only begin after he finished ploughing, it took two months for the school improvements to be realised.
-When Margaret reported the work's satisfactory completion, she was questioned over extra tasks including installation of a window and the lining of slab joints reputedly undertaken for the 'convenience of the teacher'.
-These extras brought the final cost to £1.4.6 over the original tender and while marginal, the fact that Margaret acted without authority was seemingly of concern.
+When Margaret reported the work's satisfactory completion, she was questioned over extra tasks undertaken without authority, including installation of a window and the lining of slab joints.
+These extras brought the final cost to £1.4.6 over the original tender, and while a marginal amount, Margaret was criticised for acting without permission.

 In late December 1884, after 15 months in charge of Bedellick, Margaret requested a week's sick leave to consult a doctor in Yass.
 A resident (Samuel Southwell) wrote a letter attesting to the veracity of her illness.
-This leave of absence prevented Margaret from collecting the school fees owing and despite submitting a written explanation to the Department of Instruction with an avowal to collect arrears on her return to duty, the accounted asked the district inspector to investigate whether her illness was genuine.
-Inspector Lawford verified the situation.
-Unfortunately, Margaret's illness persisted and notwithstanding leave throughout January and February, she was unable to resume duty at Bedellick, eventually resigning on 9 March 1885 with permission 'to apply again for employment when her health admits it'.
-A small newspaper notice subsequently revealed that 'Miss Maggie Bell, aged 19 years, late school teacher' died from 'consumption' (tuberculosis) in October 1885.
+This leave prevented Margaret from collecting the school fees and despite submitting an explanation to the Department of Instruction with an avowal to collect arrears on her return to duty, the district inspector was told to investigate if her illness was genuine, and he duly verified the situation.
+Unfortunately, Margaret's illness persisted and despite being on leave throughout January and February, she was unable to resume duty, eventually resigning on 9 March 1885 with permission 'to apply again for employment when her health admits it'.
+It was subsequently revealed that 'Miss Maggie Bell, aged 19 years, late school teacher' died from 'consumption' (tuberculosis) in October 1885 'at her mother's residence in O'Conneltown' ['Goulburn Evening Penny Post', 20 October 1885, p.
+4].

 Schools